 Mirena IUD

-The OBGYN first conducts a pelvic examination to assess the size and position of the uterus.
+With the Mirena IUD Package, the OBGYN first conducts a pelvic examination to assess the size and position of the uterus.
 After cleansing the cervix and vagina, a specialized inserter is used to carefully place the Mirena IUD through the cervical canal and into the uterine cavity.
 Once correctly positioned, the device's flexible arms open to anchor it securely within the uterus.

 Prior to the insertion, patients will also be asked to take a pregnancy test in-clinic.
 Following the procedure, patients will be given medication (Dexketoprofen 25mg x 9 to take 3 days post insertion) and a menstrual pad.
 The Comprehensive Mirena IUD Package has the same inclusions as the Basic Package, with the addition of a transvaginal ultrasound post-procedure.